cophi-dev/cophis-portfolio/README.md

 ## Acknowledgements

+The basis for this project was inspired by DevEd.
+I learned a lot about JavaScript animation and design in his course.

 <!-- TODO: List any blog posts, tutorials or plugins that you may have used to complete the project.
 Only list those that had a significant impact.
 Obviously, we all 'Google' stuff while working on our things, but maybe something in particular stood out as a 'major contributor' to your skill set for this project. -->